noctua-innovations-inc/CoreIdentity/README.md

 </p>

 <p>
-	The creation and validation of a Json Web Token (JWT) can also be found (see also <a href="https://dev.azure.com/noctua-innovations/Customizing%20ASP.NET%20Core%20Identity/_git/CoreIdentity?path=/AspNetIdentity/Data/JsonWebToken.cs">Json Web Token</a>).
+	The creation and validation of a Json Web Token (JWT) can also be found (see also <a href="https://dev.azure.com/noctua-innovations/Customizing%20ASP.NET%20Core%20Identity/_git/CoreIdentity?path=/AspNetIdentity/Data/JsonWebToken.cs" target="_blank">Json Web Token</a>).
 </p>